JeffWDH/bm6-battery-monitor/README.md

 bm6-battery-monitor.py --address 50:54:7B:xx:xx:xx --format=json
 {"voltage": 11.93, "temperature": 24}
 ```
-Tested on a Linux VM with a USB bluetooth dongle.
-Have not tested this on Windows or MacOS but in theory it should work.
+Tested on a Linux VM with a USB Bluetooth dongle and a Windows laptop with built in Bluetooth.
+Have not tested this on MacOS but in theory it should work.

-My testing environment:
+Linux testing environment:
 - Ubuntu 22.04
 - Python 3.10.12
 - bleak==0.22.2
+- pycryptodome==3.20.0

+Windows testing environment:
+- Windows 11
+- Python 3.12.5
+- bleak=0.22.2
 - pycryptodome==3.20.0

 For details on how I reverse engineered this, see the below post:
 https://www.tarball.ca/posts/reverse-engineering-the-bm6-ble-battery-monitor/